Explore Graduate Studies

 “ The small size of the program allowed me to get to know both students and professors in a more intimate way, thus helping me to find my true self as an artist.
 The work and critiques were challenging and forced me out of my comfort zone without being intimidating and competitive. ”

-Generally, the MFA Graduate Program can be completed in 2 ½ to 3 years with a full-time course load.
-60 credits are required to graduate.
-If you want to complete the program in 2 ½ years, it is essential that you take 12 credits per semester or take classes during minimester or summer session.
-It is not advisable to take 12 credits in your last semester, as this is your thesis semester - all efforts should be directed toward your thesis.
-If you choose to follow a 3-year plan, you may take 12 credits for 2 semesters and 9 for the remaining semesters.
+Generally, the MFA Graduate Program can be completed in 3 years with a full-time course load.
+If you choose to follow a 3-year plan, you must take 12 credits for 2 semesters and 9 for the remaining semesters.

 Each full-time MFA Studio Art student is assigned a studio appropriate to their media.